Ƶ

 What are the different types of Purchase Order?

-• Blanket Purchase Orders: Designed for recurring purchases over a specified period, establishing predetermined terms and prices with trusted suppliers.
+• Blanket Purchase Orders: Cover recurring purchases over a set period, often with pre-negotiated prices and terms

-• Contract Purchase Orders: More detailed documents used for complex transactions or long-term agreements, often incorporating specific contract terms and conditions.
+• Contract Purchase Orders: Used for complex projects or long-term agreements, including detailed specifications and milestones

-• Digital Purchase Orders: Electronic versions integrated with procurement systems, featuring automated workflows and digital signatures compliant with the Electronic Transactions Act 2002.
+• Digital Purchase Orders: Electronic versions integrated with procurement systems, offering automated tracking and approval workflows

 Who should typically use a Purchase Order?